 Any new appointments to the Board of Governors are a matter for the consideration of the Board as a whole.
-The Board has a Search Committee, consisting of four Governors, which is responsible for the selection and nomination of any new governor for the Board's consideration.
+The Board has a Search Committee, which in 2023/24 consisted of four Governors, which is responsible for the selection and nomination of any new governor for the Board's consideration.
 The Board is responsible for ensuring that appropriate training is provided as required.

-BARNET AND SOUTHGATE COLLEGE Annual Report and Financial Statements for the year ended 31 July 2023 During the period 2022-23, the Board appointed three new external Governors on the advice of the Search Committee.One student governor was also appointed.
-In the period 1st August 2023 to the date of signing the accounts the Board has appointed four new external governors and a second student governor.
+During the period 2023-24, the Board appointed six new external Governors on the advice of the Search Committee.
+Term of office for one student governor was extended.
+In the period 1st August 2024 to the date of signing the accounts the Board has appointed one new external governor and a second student governor.